dimosoftuni/NUnut-Summator/README.md

 # NUnut-Summator

-Sample project with unit tests
+Sample project with unit tests and code coverage